apekshasingh/Rela_cRel_Model/README.md

 Analysis and Visualizations for Math Modeling results presented in "Co-Imaging of RelA and c-Rel Reveals Features of NF-kappaB Signaling for Ligand Discrimination" (Rahman et al., 2023)

-Model_Script: Contains NFkB Math Model Code
+Model_Script: Contains NFkB Math Model Code (adapted from Adelaja et al. 2021)

 Baseline_Simulations: Contains baseline simulations of Rela and cRel in response to 7 stimuli and comparison between experimental and model trajectories (RMSD, features)